Vyral/blake-sloan-recruiting/_posts/2024-04-16-how-to-become-the-authority-in-your-marketplace.md

 ---
 layout: post
-title: Mastering Your Skill Set To Become The Authority In Today's Marketplace
+title: How To Become The Authority In Your Marketplace
-date: 2024-04-16 15:19:00
+date: 2024-04-16 16:23:00
 excerpt: >-
-  Am I The Authority Piece in 2024?
+  Are You The Authority Piece in 2024?
 To Become That You Need To Take A Stand About What Is Happening In The Market.
 enclosure:
 pullquote: